AaltoSciComp/python-for-scicomp/data-visualization.rst

 - `ggplot <https://yhat.github.io/ggpy/>`__: R users will be more at home.
 - `PyNGL <https://www.pyngl.ucar.edu/>`__: used in the weather forecast community.

-What many people do (including the instructor) is to browse existing example galleries for inspiration and to start with an example that is already close to what we have in mind and then to replace the example with own data and to customize the looks.
+What many people do (including the present instructor) is to browse existing example galleries for inspiration and to start with an example that is already close to what we have in mind and then to replace the example with own data and to customize the looks.